 Boler and its early connection to hunters and sportsman.

 A Boler Trailer for the hunting enthusiast - 1972

 Inventor Ray Olecko

 Ray Olecko in his Winnipeg Boler Factory

 Boler barely survives the 1970s decade long energy crisis

-A tough decade for leisure travel trailer industry sales in North America
+A tough decade for leisure travel trailer industry sales in North America as recession hits hard.

 By the early 1970s, American oil consumption–in the form of gasoline and other products–was rising even as domestic oil production was declining, leading to an increasing dependence on oil imported from abroad.

 By 1973, an oil embargo imposed by members of the Organization of Arab Petroleum Exporting Countries (OAPEC) led to fuel shortages and sky-high prices throughout much of the decade.

 "There were 150 recreational vehicle manufacturers in Canada in 1973, but only 80 in 1976" - Quote: Laurent Belanger, Earlton Manufacturing Ltd.